-The Board cited section 42(12) of the WCA as its legislative authority for the disclosure, in accordance with section 42(e) of the Act.
+The Board cited section 42(12) of the WCA as its legislative authority for disclosure to the employer, in accordance with section 42(e) of the Act.

 Section 42(12) of the WCA requires the Board to send a copy of the NEL to the accident employer.
 It states: